bontalor/bonta.lor.moe/writeups/_posts/2024-10-14-HTB_Discounted.md

 Nmap done: 1 IP address (1 host up) scanned in 15.79 seconds
 ```

-I visit the http website and see there is a clear task to obtain the flag:
+I visit the http website and see there is a clear task to obtain the flag.

 ![](/assets/imgs/2024-10-14-HTB_Discounted-image-1.png)